If a rock falls in the wilderness, but no one hears it, does it make a noise?

 Sometimes themes crop up in my life.
 A while ago it was Gratitude, and all the things I have to be grateful for.
 Lately, it seems to be ‘measure to manage’.
 The idea is that once you have a way to measure something, it becomes easier to figure out how to attain it.

+Quick notes today.
 1. If you haven’t been there already, you should check out MapJack.com.
 They have a really cool street-view map of Yosemite, and I love their interface.
 Click on the big picture to pan left or right, and you can move Jack around in the lower map area to explore different things.
-Very similar to Google Maps street view, but it seems to work a bit more smoothly for me.
+Very … Read more

 I am so excited to be packing tonight for a trip to the Bay Area this weekend.
 I’ve made an appointment to get my hair cut for donation to Locks of Love, and I can’t wait until I’m free of the burden of these long locks.
 I’ve tried the super short cuts before and they don’t look that great on me, so I’m not shaving my head or anything drastic like that, but cutting 10″ off is going to be dramatic anyway.

 Plus, a trip to the Bay Area is a great opportunity to connect with friends, and do some of the city things that we don’t get to do around here, like eating ethnic food, going shopping, or to the movies.
 I’m really looking forward to a few days ‘away from it all’, but I’m also a little sad to be missing the great things going on in the Park this weekend.

 As long as I’m going to be very particular about what kind of wine I like and don’t like, which I seem to be, it only makes sense to try and get a little educated about it.